 You can set a maximum daily budget so you don’t totally lose your shirt on PPC advertising, but if you don’t have at least some idea of what you’re doing, you’re going to be throwing money out the window.

 Perry Marshall is widely regarded as the Google AdWords guru – check out some of his resources (he makes a lot of info available for free) before you dive too deep into the PPC pool.
-His Definitive Guide To Google AdWords is a great resource that provides all the training you’ll probably ever need in this area.
+His Ultimate Guide To Google AdWords is a great resource that provides all the training you’ll probably ever need in this area.